 Writing

-A more detailed overview of some of my personal writing as well as the narrative proposition I wrote for my admission to NAD-UQAC's DESS program.
+A more detailed overview of some of my personal writing, including my biggest and most ambitious project to date, as well as the narrative proposition I wrote for my admission to NAD-UQAC's DESS program.
 Each text can be viewed in full in a new window by clicking the PDF button.
 Everything is written in French.

 01